-The first of two parts looks at how proven data model patterns can be leveraged to produce a consistent, business-centred enterprise view of the organisation’s data.
+This tutorial starts by looking at how proven data model patterns can be leveraged to produce a consistent, business-centred enterprise view of the organisation’s data.
 Call it a corporate data model, a conceptual data model, an enterprise ontology or whatever you like, it provides a language that unites the business folk and the IT people.
 And a “sufficient” model can be produced that delivers quality-at-speed.

 But a model that isn’t used is of questionable value.
-It could be be applied to drive development of IT strategies, for benchmarking candidate IT solutions, to guide master data management … or to shape the design of an enterprise data warehouse.
+It could be applied to drive development of IT strategies, for benchmarking candidate IT solutions, to guide master data management … or to shape the design of an enterprise data warehouse.
 Dan Linstedt, the founder of Data Vault, stresses the need to use an “enterprise ontology” in forming a Data Vault, and this tutorial demonstrates one way of putting the enterprise modelling into practice by shaping a Data Vault design.

 Here’s a few things to think about: